unpoly/unpoly/README.md

 - This currently requires Ruby
 - There's a Rails app in `spec_app`
-- Jasmine tests for Up.js live in `spec_app/spec/javascripts`
+- Jasmine tests for Unpoly live in `spec_app/spec/javascripts`
 - RSpec tests for the `upjs-rails` gem live in `spec_app/spec/controllers`

 Install dependencies for tests: